MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/legacy-collection-telemetry-extension.md

 ## Error handling

-To handle errors in extensions, we have identified expected errors and have provided error messages with unique error codes.
+To handle errors in extensions, we have identified and provided expected messages with unique error codes.

 Here are some examples: